Fast, Free Auto Insurance Quotes

 Penalties for Driving Without Insurance

-The penalties for driving without insurance in Illinois are:
+The penalties for driving without no insurance in Illinois are:

 - $500 minimum fine

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Illinois requires UM/UIM coverage.

 Some states have no-fault car insurance laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
 Illinois is not a no-fault state.